-This course builds upon the principles of primary health care nursing of the parent-child client presented in NUR 564 and includes a clinical practicum and a clinical decision-making seminar focusing on school health issues.
-It is expected that students will become increasingly independent in the delivery of health care services, and will consult with preceptors and other team members as appropriate.
-Faculty meets regularly with students and preceptors to evaluate student performance and successful attainment of course objectives.
-Written feedback on student clinical summaries and conferences facilitate this final component of the transition to the masters-prepared nurse practitioner role.
-Corequisite: NUR 564(4 credits)
+This course builds upon the principles of primary health care nursing in the workplace and includes the two components of a clinical practicum and a clinical decision-making seminar.
+It is expected that students will become increasingly independent in the delivery of health care services, and will consult with preceptors and members of the interdisciplinary health care team as appropriate.
+In the clinical component, students are responsible for the delivery of primary health care to workers and for the evaluation of a specific occupational hazard or group.
+Faculty meets regularly with students and preceptors for the purpose of evaluating student performance and successful attainment of course objectives.
+Written feedback on student clinical summaries and conferences facilitate this final component of the transition to the Master's-prepared nurse practitioner role.
+Course requisite: NUR 564 (4 credits)